What makes Dublin such a special city? A few answers from our awesome team of local Spotters:

 Regardless of fitness level, anyone can benefit from some refreshing outdoor yoga.
 The yoga instructors are kind and encouraging.
 Whether you are a beginner or an experienced yogi, it will certainly be an experience to remember.

-A treasure trove for tea lovers
+A hidden treasure for tea lovers

 Wall & Keogh pride themselves on having some of the finest loose leaf tea in Dublin and are constantly changing their selection.
 They have over 150 varieties, ranging from classics like breakfast, peppermint or green tea to specialties such as “South of France – Fruit Infusion”, “Shou Mei – White Tea” and many more.